habnai/zfs-homeserver/README.md

 # zfs-homeserver
-A full server for your home using ZFS, Docker &amp; Ansible for setup.
+A full server for your home using ZFS, files &amp; Ansible for setup.

 # Installation
 sudo apt install git ansible